mpokryva/mpokryva.github.io/_posts/2019-02-24-line-following-robot.md

 ### What are PID *gains*?

 A PID controller calculates a correction values, with contribution from three terms.
 However, we need to consider how much each term should actually contribute to the correction.
-A gain is simply *a weight we give to each component of the controller*.
+A gain is simply *a weight* we give to each component of the controller.
 Usually P has the largest gain, which should be intuitive to understand.
 If you look closely at the code below, you'll notice an additional **s_gain** variable at the bottom.
 This is a gain I use specifically to correct the robot's speed, and is an optimization I picked up from [this paper](https://www.sciencedirect.com/science/article/pii/S1877050915038302).

 Below is the code for the main method of the PID controller with comments to explain each part.
 As you can see, it's quite short and simple.